 Description

-The Health Information Management (HIM) Associate of Applied Science (AAS) degree equips students with the technical skills and knowledge needed for success in the field.
-This degree covers health information management principles, human relations, professional communication, healthcare statistics, and computer technology.
+The Health Information Management (HIM) Associate of Applied Science (AAS) degree prepares students with the technical knowledge and professional skills required for entry-level careers in health information management.
+The curriculum integrates health information management principles, biomedical concepts, professional communication, healthcare statistics, regulatory compliance, health information systems, and computer technology used to manage health data across healthcare environments.

 Health information management professionals play a vital role in healthcare by collecting, analyzing, coding, managing, and safeguarding patient information.
-They also ensure compliance with healthcare regulations, support clinical and administrative decision-making, and contribute to revenue cycle management.
-Their expertise in data integrity, privacy, and security helps protect patient health records while maintaining ethical and legal standards.
+They support clinical and administrative decision making, ensure regulatory compliance, and contribute to revenue cycle management.
+Their expertise in data integrity, privacy, security, and health information systems helps maintain accurate and secure health records while supporting ethical and legal standards of healthcare practice.

-Career opportunities span hospitals, clinics, provider offices, long-term care facilities, health insurance companies, medical device firms, healthcare software companies, government agencies, and public health organizations.
+Career opportunities span hospitals, clinics, provider offices, long-term care facilities, health insurance organizations, healthcare technology companies, government agencies, consulting firms, and public health organizations.

 Program Learning Outcomes